 Huzar v Jet2 2014 the appeal court held that bad weather had to be Freak and wholly unexpected.
 This is binding on lower courts.

 It is also worth considering The Wallentin-Hermann judgment 2008 as this was held in the European court.
-It was ruled that a technical problem was not extraordinary unless it stemmed from causes “not inherent in the operation of and airline” and “beyond its actual control” .
+It was ruled that a technical problem was not extraordinary unless it stemmed from causes “not inherent in the operation of an airline” and “beyond its actual control”.
 The case also defined “all reasonable measures” that airline must take to prevent a delay.
 The following is an extract from the European Commission Legal Service

 “ The Court stated that “extraordinary circumstances” may be regarded as covering only circumstances which are not inherent in the normal exercise of the activity of the air carrier concerned and are beyond the actual control of that carrier on account of its nature or origin.
 The Court pointed out that air carriers are confronted as a matter of course in the exercise of their activity with various technical problems to which the operation of those aircraft inevitably gives rise.
 The resolution of a technical problem which comes to light during aircraft maintenance or is caused by failure to maintain an aircraft must therefore be regarded as inherent in the normal exercise of an air carrier’s activity and cannot therefore constitute as such an “extraordinary circumstance” within the meaning of Article 5(3) of the Regulation.
 The Court added that the Community legislature intended to confer exemption from the obligation to pay compensation to passengers in the event of flight cancellations not in respect of all extraordinary circumstances, but only in respect of those which could not have been avoided even if all reasonable measures had been taken.
 It follows that the onus is on the party seeking to rely on them to establish that, even if it had deployed all its resources in terms of staff or equipment and the financial means at its disposal, it would clearly not have been able – unless it had made intolerable sacrifices – to prevent the extraordinary circumstances with which it was confronted from leading to the cancellation of the flight.
 The fact that an air carrier has complied with the minimum rules on maintenance of an aircraft cannot in itself suffice to establish that that carrier has taken all reasonable measures to relieve that carrier of its obligation to pay compensation”.

 Flight Delay Pay is a team of travel and legal professionals with vast knowledge and many years of experience working with European Passenger Rights.
 We work with airlines and passengers all over the world and take on claims up to 6 years back.
-We understand your pain, so let us take the strain and handle your claim.
+If you think your claim fits within the eu261 regulations then claim with us now!
+Let us take the strain and handle your claim.
 No win, no fee!